 Most courses are asynchronous, which allows the student to log on to the class at the time of one's choice within a weekly assignment period.
 However, most asynchronous classes may also be view synchronously.
 Some courses are offered in synchronous-only format, offering live interaction with residential students and faculty.

-Online learning enriches the educational experience by bringing together in one class students from around the world.
+Online learning enriches the educational experience by bringing together students from around the world.
 Southwestern Online has students living across the United States as well as foreign countries.